The Best Morning Routine for Mental Clarity.

 Cognitive clarity is a product of simplicity and structure.
 Beginning each day by setting intentions and choosing your highest priorities sets you on your day with purpose.
 Instead of being yanked in every direction or consumed by an endless list of things to do, this habit calls upon you to commandeer your focus and energy.

-Setting intentions isn't merely what you intend to do but how you would like to traverse the day peacefully, boldly, and intentionally.
+Setting intentions is not merely what you intend to do but how you would like to traverse the day peacefully, boldly, and intentionally.
 It is a centered practice that integrates your actions into your values and aspirations.

 Why does it matter?

 Research indicates that goal setting and visualization engage parts of the brain linked to motivation and planning, like the prefrontal cortex.
-That is, this exercise isn't mere feel good fluff it's a neuroscientist approved strategy.
+That is, this exercise is not mere feel good fluff, it is a neuroscientist approved strategy.

 Tips.